 In the process of all this, we have forgotten the non-medical treatments we can use to improve our physical and mental health – a walk in nature, attending activity groups, taking up a new hobby, spending time with people, and regular exercise are just some examples.
 We may have gotten used to being in a passive role and giving up some of our personal power.

-I think social prescribing is the reminder that non-medical treatments have just as much value in improving our health as medical treatments.
+Social prescribing is the reminder that non-medical treatments have just as much value in improving our health as medical treatments.

 Social prescribing encourages a holistic focus on treating mental and physical health issues.
 Not all health issues can be solved by medical intervention alone.
 Changes in other aspects of your life can make a significant contribution to improved health.
 And given it is our life, I feel it is up to us to take control and play a significant role in identifying and making those changes.
 Some of the changes we can make, such as a walk/roll in nature for exercise, are free.